-I am passionate about my role as a counselor and educator and believe that the first and most important step in a successful attorney-client relationship is understanding what is most important to my clients and their families.
-I take the time to get to know my clients and learn about their lives and businesses, so that they can work together to plan a future that achieves their goals.
-My clients are families, closely held businesses and their owners, family farms, independent community banks, and trust companies.
+I am passionate about my role as a counselor and educator and believe that the first and most important step in a successful attorney-client relationship is understanding what is most important to my clients.
+I take the time to get to know my clients and learn about their lives and businesses, so that we can work together to plan a future that achieves their goals.
+My clients are families, closely held businesses and their owners, family farms, independent community banks, credit unions, and trust companies.

 In my free time, I sing in Calliope Women’s Chorus in St. Paul.
 My husband and I love to hike and explore Minnesota state parks, along with our German shepherd and two kids.